Autotransplantation: Organ autotransplantation

 Autotransplantation of selected organs is often preceded by ex vivo (also bench, back-table, or extracorporeal) surgery.
 For example, ex vivo liver resection and autotransplantation is used in the treatment of selected cases of conventionally unresectable hepatic tumors.
 It can also be implemented in rare scenarios of a blunt abdominal trauma.
 Kidney autotransplantation is a method of a nephron-sparing renal tumor excision or complex renal artery aneurysm management.
+Robotic-assisted laparoscopic kidney autotransplantation has achieved 93.1% complete pain relief and 90% overall symptom improvement at median follow-up of 8 years, with mean arterial pressure dropping from 143/82 mmHg to 127/72 mmHg.
 The uses of ex vivo surgery followed by autotransplantation were reported also for heart, lungs and intestines, including multivisceral approaches.